Pull Harder on the Strings of Your Martyr

-"Pull Harder on the Strings of Your Martyr" (often shortened to "Pull Harder" or simply "Martyr") is a song by heavy metal band Trivium.
+"Pull Harder on the Strings of Your Martyr" (often shortened to "Pull Harder" or simply "Martyr") is a song by American heavy metal band Trivium.
 It appears on their 2005 album Ascendancy and was released as the album's second single in the same year.
 Metal Hammer named it "one of the decade’s biggest metal anthems".

 Live performance

 This song used to be played as the last song in a Trivium live set, however, since 2011, they have finished with either the Shogun single "Throes of Perdition" or "In Waves" from the album of the same name.
 During the Ascendancy tours, the song's verse was screamed, but for a short stint of the tours after The Crusade, the song was sung live in a raspy clean voice as opposed to the recorded version.
 Since the release of Shogun, the song has returned to its original vocals when performed live.

 At the Roadrunner United 25th anniversary concert back in December 2005, Trivium performed this song live with Machine Head's Robb Flynn on vocals.
 That concert was released as a DVD called The All-Star Sessions, along with a documentary.